-These fictional texts can be used to discuss the theme of young problem solvers.
+These fictional texts can be used to discuss the theme of youth problem solvers.

 - 1. Iqbal and His Ingenious Idea, by Elizabeth Suneby.
-Iqbal, who lives in Bangladesh with his mother and sister, finds a clever way to reduce pollution. - Strange Birds: A Field Guide to Ruffling Feathers, by Celia C. Pérez.
-Three very different girls bond over a shared quest for justice, independence, and an unforgettable summer. - 3.
+Iqbal, who lives in Bangladesh with his mother and sister, finds a clever way to reduce pollution. - 2.
+The Seismic Seven, by Katie Slivensky.
+Brianna and a group of kids are working on a summer project, which turns out to be stopping a massive supervolcano that could destroy civilization. - 3.
 Jack and the Geniuses: At the Bottom of the World, by Bill Nye and Gregory Mone.
 Jack and his siblings travel to Antarctica for a science competition.
 But when they discover that a scientist has disappeared, they must search for her and her missing research. - 4.
 The Light in the Lake, by Sarah R. Baughman.